-Town stalked by death: 'Who's going to be killed next?'
+Town Stalked by Death: 'Who's going to be killed next?'

-Mother-of-five Crystal Rogers was last seen at her boyfriend Brooks Houck's family farm in the tiny settlement of Bardstown, Kentucky on July 3, 2015.
-Photo / Supplied After his daughter disappeared in suspicious circumstances last year, Tommy Ballard spent every spare moment and every last dollar searching for her.
+Signs like this have started popping up all over Bardstown, which has been plagued by a series of unsolved murders.
+AFTER his daughter disappeared in suspicious circumstances last year, Tommy Ballard spent every spare moment and every last dollar searching for her.

 Add your comments below